 top of page

-Ice Cream in a Bag and Early Literacy Activities
+Ice Cream in a Bag - Phonological Awareness and Early Literacy Activities for Speech Therapy

-I have a first grader on my caseload who needs help with phonological awareness and decoding/encoding CVC words.
-(See this blog post to learn more about phonological awareness)
+I have a first grader on my caseload who needs help with phonological awareness and decoding/encoding CVC words in speech therapy.
+(See this blog post, with a free infographic, to learn more about phonological awareness)

 We recently had a fun session making “ice cream in a bag.”
 It requires surprisingly little in the way of materials and time, and it makes ice cream that actually tastes good.
 Even better - we were still able to work on his early literacy goals!